JV-conseil/ucloud/ucloud/README.txt

-clone           To clone a GitHub repo. delete          To erase the app. gh auth login   To login to GitHub. gh auth logout  To logout from GitHub. update          To update 'ucloud' script. start           To go back to the launching page.
+clone           To clone a GitHub repo. delete          To erase the app. login           To login to GitHub. gh auth logout  To logout from GitHub. update          To update 'ucloud' script. start           To go back to the launching page.